© Parks Canada

-- Access to the islands is by boat only and the group is responsible for their own transportation.
+- Access to the islands is by boat only and campers must arrange their own transportation.

 - Self check-in on arrival.
 Obtain a use permit at a payment kiosk located on the islands and at Mallorytown landing and post at campsite with either surname or reservation number clearly identified.

 - To protect our forests from the Emerald Ash Borer, all firewood MUST be purchased in the park.
 Firewood cannot be moved into or out of the park.
 Collecting firewood from the forest is prohibited.